-Now that school is out, many people flock to popular amusement parks across the U.S. or local carnivals in their cities or towns for a day of fun that both adults and children can enjoy.
-With attractions like the Ferris wheel, roller coasters, water slides, and other fast, flying, fun rides, it’s no wonder so…
+When the weather begins to warm up, millions of Americans flock to popular amusement parks across the U.S. or local carnivals in their cities or towns for a day of fun that both adults and children can enjoy.
+With attractions like Ferris wheels, roller coasters, water slides, and other fast, flying, fun rides, it’s no…

 As kids go back to school, they will spend time on playgrounds during recess, but this joyous time can be traumatic if a child is injured.
 While minor injuries like scrapes and bruises are common, children can easily sustain broken bones, cuts and concussions that require emergency treatment.
 Additionally, children on playgrounds on Texas are exposed to a unique danger – burns, from the hot Texas sun heating metal components and equipment found on playgrounds.